W e l c o m e

-Alongside my private practice, in 2016 I began working as part of the therapy team for the Gloucester Action for Refugees and Asylum Seekers project (Garas), www.garas.org.uk.
+Alongside my private practice, from 2016-2020 I worked as part of the therapy team for the Gloucester Action for Refugees and Asylum Seekers project (Garas), www.garas.org.uk.

 As well as working in a therapeutic context, I love to create abstract and gestural paintings as a way of expressing elements of my emotional life.